 This is the standard expression for reliability and excludes scheduled outages (i.e. uses MTBF) assuming that planned outages will be notified and the operation will not take place.

-The probability that the service will be available after a time CTI, that is the continuity is then:
+The probability that the service will be available after a time CTI (the continuity) is then:

 C = exp (-CTI/MTBF)